cloudmobi/AndroidSDK/AndroidSDK_Integration_Guide.md

 - Cloudmobi Android SDK supports Android API 14 or later
 - Please make sure you have signed up on the Cloudmobi Platform.
 If you haven't signed up, please contact us via email: sdk_support@yeahmobi.com
 - Please make sure you have added an app and at least one ad slot in Cloudmobi Platform
+- If you have rewarded video ads in your app, please make sure to use the rewarded video slot id for Initialization.Or else you will never got any rewarded video ads.
 - Please download [our latest SDK](https://github.com/cloudmobi/AndroidSDK/blob/master/AndroidSDK.zip)

 ## <a name="step1">Step 1.
 Add the Cloudmobi SDK in your project</a>